andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/02-travelers_of_the_caribbean.md

 Wunderbar!

-I plop down my bags and wander out to the common area.
+I plop down my bags and head out to the common area.
 Our travel trio has worked up quite an appetite from that bus ride so we walk down to the beach to a little cafe for some grub and a few beers.
 We take in the sunset before heading back to the hostel, where we meet a set of brothers